 - Be sure to double check your system configurations.
 Mixed reality capture requires a more performant system than is typically needed for regular VR.
 Before you get started, double check your set up against our system configuration guide.

-- Some of the most dynamic and compelling mixed reality capture involves attaching a tracked VR object to an external camera.
-This will allow you to move around the scene during filming.
-Our Mixed Reality Capture Mount Guide will help you set up your camera and more information about dynamic vs static mixed reality capture can be found here.
+- Some of the most dynamic and compelling mixed reality capture involves attaching a tracked VR object to an external camera, allowing you to move around the scene during filming.
+Check out the VR Object Setup Guide for more info on setting up the camera and the VR object.

 With these five tips you are well on your way to maximizing the impact of your app marketing strategy!